 Gecko is considered a warning sign that something bad will happen.
 Therefore, here is a belief that if you hear a gecko before going out, you should never leave the house.

-When you are walking or driving if a black cat cut you off, it means something bad will happen to you.
+In some cultures a black cat is a sign of good luck, However, in Thailand if a black cat cuts in front of you while driving or walking, something bad will happen to you.
 A black cat is a nocturnal animal and that is the time of spirits.
-Also, its black colour is considered a mystery and unpredictation.
+Also, its black colour is considered a mystery and unpredictable.

 Thailand has 3 seasons – wet, cool, and hot.
 Typically, 6 months of rain, 3 months of cool temps, and 3 months of heat.
-But if you live in Thailand, you will know the fact that the 3 seasons are actually hot, hotter, and HOTTEST!
+But some may simply say the 3 seasons are actually hot, hotter, and HOTTEST!
 You might be so confused when the winter season comes as it is not cold at all.
-Or sometimes the cold weather (around 20-25 degrees…) lasts only 3 days and gone like a dream.
-Our recommendation does not bring your coat or thick clothes here!
+Sometimes the cold weather (around 20-25 degrees…) lasts only 3 days and gone like a dream.

-However, wai has three levels depending on whom you see.
-Firstly, if they are the younger or the same age as you, your head should lower down till the tip of your nose meets the tip of your index fingers and the chin meets the tip of your thumbs.
-Secondly, if they are older, your index fingers should move up to touch between the brows and your nose touches the thumbs.
-Lastly, to pay respect to a monk or a Buddha image, your thumbs should move up touch between the brows.
-They do not expect you to do it 100% correctly as even some Thais do it wrong.
-It is not a big deal but if you can do it right you will look amazing!
+However, wai has three levels.
+First, if they are the younger or the same age as you, your head should lower down till the tip of your nose meets the tip of your index fingers.
+Your chin meets the tip of your thumbs.
+Second, if they are older, your index fingers should move up to touch between the brows and your nose touches the thumbs.
+Last, to pay respect to a monk or a Buddha image, your thumbs should move up to touch between the brows.

-In Thailand, it is very common to see people drink beer with ice.
+In Thailand, it is very common to see people drinking beer with ice.
 Every time you order water or drinks, bet you will get a can or a bucket of ice even though you do not order it.
-It is just like a default option.
-You need to tell them if you do not want to.
-Thailand is well known for its hot weather.
-And because if this, they love cold drinks to make them feel refresh.
+It is just like a default option, you need to tell them if you don’t want it.
+Thais love cold drinks as the weather is hot.
 Therefore, ice and drinks always come together with no exception even a beer.
-Somebody might curious about the taste but if you got a chance to drink beer at a street restaurant in very hot weather, probably beer with ice becomes a good idea.
+Somebody might curious about the taste.
+But if you got a chance to drink beer at a street restaurant in very hot weather, probably beer with ice becomes a good idea.

 Many Thais like to eat dry instant noodles without rehydrating them in water.
 They just crumb the pack, add the seasonings, shake it, and eat!
 The nominees for the best instant noodles to be eaten as a snack are Tom Yum Goong flavour and Moo Sub (minced pork) flavour.
 There is a brand named YumYum Changnoi (translates to YumYum little elephant) producing a small pack of instant noodles with many flavours for kids.
-But the portion is too small and the flavour as corn is more like a snack.
-So, it has become one of the favorite snacks for many kids as well.
+It has become one of the favorite snacks for many kids.

 Bangkok, the capital of Thailand, is the name that foreigners know.
-It comes from the old name – “Bang Kork” before it had changed to “Krungthep Mahanakorn”.
-However, it is still too long, so Thai people just simply call it “Krung Thep” which is the shortest version.
-In fact, the official name of the city has been recorded as the longest place name in the world by the Guinness book, with 169 letters long.
+It comes from the old name – “Bang Makork” before it was changed.
+While most locals refer to it as “Krung thep”, the official name is much longer.
+The official name of the city has been recorded as the longest place name in the world by the Guinness book, with 169 letters long.
 The full name is: